14 Modern Alternatives to Glass Block Windows

 Moreover, these glass block alternatives offer exceptional UV resistance, which helps in preventing surface discoloration or yellowing.

 The Drawbacks of Acrylic Windows: Scratches are the main enemies of acrylic surfaces, so it is not wise to clean them using abrasive materials or harsh cleaning solutions.
-Plus, acrylic windows have a lower melting point in comparison with glass, henceforth they are prone to heat damage caused by high temperatures or direct fire.
+Plus, acrylic frames have a lower melting point in comparison with glass, henceforth they are prone to heat damage caused by high temperatures or direct fire.

 Thermal Pane Windows